bentodev/bentolang/docs/bento in a nutshell.md

 ##4.
 Constructions

-###4.1 Basic Constructions

 Both data and code blocks do the same thing -- specify output.
 A data block specifies output explictly.
 A code block contains Bento statements that logically describe the output.
 Such statements are called constructions.

+###4.1 Basic Constructions

-One kind of construction consists of a name followed by a semicolon:
+The simplest kind of construction consists of a name followed by a semicolon:
 ```
         hello;
 ```